 Primary and Secondary Sources in a Thesis and Dissertation

 Teachers prefer you to use as many primary sources as possible when creating a thesis or dissertation in APA format.
 Even so, it’s a good idea to incorporate secondary sources into your research.
 They guide you to authoritative sources.
 So, take the time to look through the reference list, works cited, or bibliography of secondary sources to find additional resources for your paper.

 Vary Your APA Citations

-Using a variety of sources makes the research process more interesting.
-Rather than just looking for easy online sources, finding primary sources in doctoral and master’s theses shows off your research skills.
-Go further and read abstracts of these sources to search for relevant sources quickly.
+Using a variety of sources makes the research process more enjoyable.
+Rather than just looking for accessible online sources, finding primary sources in doctoral and master’s theses shows off your research skills.
+Go further and read the abstracts of these sources to search for relevant sources quickly.

 FAQ APA Citations for a Thesis or Dissertation